niciBume/Cat_Prey_Analyzer/README.md

 If you need both NumPy 2 and OpenCV with GStreamer support, you must build OpenCV from source, making sure that NumPy 2.x headers are found at build time and that GStreamer is enabled.
 This is not recommended for most users.

-- If you want to go back to using OpenCV as a frame capturing method (more simple, use `opencv-python`, but not as stable as GStreamer)
+- If you want to switch back to the simpler OpenCV capture method (`opencv-python`, but less stable than GStreamer)

 Open config.py and change this to `False`: